The Meaning Behind Meghan Markle's Wedding Tiara: How It Pays Tribute to Her New Royal Family

 Meghan followed in Kate Middleton’s footsteps wearing a tiara straight from the Queen’s jewelry vault, the Queen Mary Diamond Bandeau.

-Queen Mary, wife of King George V, bought this small diamond bandeau from luxury London jeweler Garrard in 1925.
-After her death, the tiara was inherited by her daughter-in-law, Princess Marina, Duchess of Kent.
-Queen Elizabeth’s sister, Princess Margaret, has also worn the tiara.
+The tiara is “formed as a flexible band of eleven sections, pierced with interlaced ovals and pavé set with large and small brilliant diamonds.”

+The palace confirms that the diamond bandeau was a present to the then Princess Mary in 1893 by the County of Lincoln on her marriage to Prince George, Duke of York, who would become King George V. The bandeau and the brooch were passed down by Queen Mary to The Queen in 1953.
+The queen’s sister Princess Margaret famously wore the piece to events.

-Meghan styled the diamond tiara featuring a center floral motif with with a chic bridal updo and cathedral length veil and a custom Givenchy dress featuring long-sleeves and a statement train.
+Meghan styled the diamond tiara featuring with a chic bridal updo and cathedral length veil and a custom Givenchy dress featuring long-sleeves and a statement train.

 - It’s the event of the decade!
 Be sure to keep up with all of PEOPLE’s royal wedding coverage and don’t forget to check out everything you need to know about Meghan Markle’s perfect style.